elastic/kibana/rfcs/text/0002_encrypted_attributes.md

 As noted above the wrapper is stripping encrypted attributes from saved objects returned from the API methods, that means that there is no way at all to retrieve encrypted attributes using standard Saved Objects API unless `encrypted_saved_objects` plugin is disabled.
 This potentially can lead to the situation when consumer retrieves saved object, updates its non-encrypted properties and passes that same object to the `update` Saved Objects API method without re-defining encrypted attributes.
+In this case only specified attributes will be updated and encrypted attributes will stay untouched.
+And if these updated attributes are included into AAD, that is true by default for all attributes unless they are specifically excluded via `attributesToExcludeFromAAD`, then it will be no longer possible to decrypt encrypted attributes.
 At this stage we consider this as a developer mistake and don't prevent it from happening in any way apart from logging this type of event.
+Partial update of only attributes that are not the part of AAD will not cause this issue.

-Saved object ID is an essential part of Additional authenticated data (AAD) used during encryption process and hence should be as hard to guess as possible.
+Saved object ID is an essential part of AAD used during encryption process and hence should be as hard to guess as possible.
 To fulfil this requirement wrapper generates highly random IDs (UUIDv4) for the saved objects that contain encrypted attributes and hence consumers are not allowed to specify ID when calling `create` or `bulkCreate` method and if they try to do so the error will be thrown.

 To reduce the risk of unintentional decryption and consequent leaking of the sensitive information there is only one way to retrieve saved object and decrypt its encrypted attributes and it's exposed only through `encrypted_saved_objects` plugin: